Bowser65/total-members/README.md

-# Total Members
+# Total Members libless edition

 Shows a counter of the total amount of members in a server on the members list.
+Forked edition without the shitty lib and which will be more compatible with Powercord features.